unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 Each class gives proficiency in at least two saving throws.
 The Arcanist, for example, is proficient in Intelligence saves.
 As with skill proficiencies, proficiency in a saving throw lets a character add his or her proficiency bonus to saving throws made using a particular ability score.
 Some monsters have saving throw proficiencies as well.

 The Difficulty Class for a saving throw is determined by the effect that causes it.
-For example, the DC for a saving throw allowed by a tek skill is determined by the caster’s Tekcasting ability and proficiency bonus.
+For example, the DC for a saving throw allowed by a tek skill is determined by the caster's Tekcasting ability and proficiency bonus.

 The result of a successful or failed saving throw is also detailed in the effect that allows the save.
 Usually, a successful save means that a creature suffers no harm, or reduced harm, from an effect.

 ### Time

 In situations where keeping track of the passage of time is important, the GM determines the time a task requires.
 The GM might use a different time scale depending on the context of the situation at hand.
-In a dungeon environment, the adventurers’ movement happens on a scale of **minutes**.
+In a dungeon environment, the adventurers' movement happens on a scale of **minutes**.
 It takes them about a minute to creep down a long hallway, another minute to check for traps on the door at the end of the hall, and a good ten minutes to search the chamber beyond for anything interesting or valuable.

 In a city or wilderness, a scale of **hours** is often more appropriate.
-Adventurers eager to reach the lonely tower at the heart of the forest hurry across those fifteen miles in just under four hours’ time.
+Adventurers eager to reach the lonely tower at the heart of the forest hurry across those fifteen miles in just under four hours' time.

 For long journeys, a scale of **days** works best.

-Following the road from Baldur’s Gate to Waterdeep, the adventurers spend four uneventful days before a goblin ambush interrupts their journey.
+Following the road from Baldur's Gate to Waterdeep, the adventurers spend four uneventful days before a goblin ambush interrupts their journey.

 In combat and other fast-paced situations, the game relies on **rounds**, a 6-second span of time.